How to Avoid tourists in downtown Porto

 Its layout is attributed to Nicolau Nasoni, the famous Italian architect responsible for the Clérigos Tower, but there are no certainties about it.
 In front of the palace you’ll find beautiful gardens, perfect for a walk.

 How to get there: Take the subway to the station Campanhã.
-From there, Quinta de Bonjóia is 7min walking distance.
+From there, Quinta de Bonjóia is a 7 minutes walking distance.

 Quinta Villar d’Allen

 Rua do Freixo, 194 | Porto